This stately building of 1886 was located at Main and Lancaster streets (photo from University of Texas at Arlington Library):

 The wholesale grocer McCord-Collins Company took over the Brown building in 1898.

-By the twentieth century Main Street was a cobweb of electric, telephone, streetcar, and interurban wires.
+By the twentieth century Main Street was a cobweb of electricity, telephone, streetcar, and interurban wires.
 In this photo, sometime between 1902 and 1905 an interurban car bound for Dallas passes Brown’s building at Main and Lancaster.
 Across the street was Ernest Quickenstedt’s Alamo Bar.
 (Photo from University of Texas at Arlington Library.)

 In this 1904 Charles Swartz photo of the Texas & Pacific depot fire, part of the Brown building can be seen to the left of the Al Hayne memorial.
 (Photo from University of Texas at Arlington Library.)